 My time in the field ended on November 28th, the day after Thanksgiving.
 We had been ambushed during re-supply on Thanksgiving, with Dixon and Rabenda seriously wounded and Ring with a wound to his wrist and an FNG whose name I cannot remember being wounded with a round in his leg.
 The next day we set up an ambush in a coffee plantation.
 A platoon of NVA walked into it, we killed a couple of NVA, but Cook and I were wounded.

 Below are some photos with commentary.
 My feelings about all that happened that year are too complicated to write down here, but my feelings about the people in my platoon are pretty simple: we really were a “band of brothers,” who risked our lives for each other and learned to live together and help each other in really awful conditions.
-The lone exception would be Lieutenant Pierce, for whom we had uniform dislike.

 Here is the link to the book I wrote that fills in the details: